OpenGeoScales/CarbonData/README.md

 ## Features

 - **Domain knowledge**
+    - Tasks:
         -  Build a knowledge base on GHG emissions concepts, phenomenon, methods...
         - Share and explain main concepts to non-specialist
+    - Outputs:
+       - A report for synthesizing concepts related to GHG emissions data
+       - A wiki for defning the main used concepts

 - **Data cartography**
+    - Tasks:
         - Identify and document GHG emissions data sources
+    - Outputs:
+        - A cartography of relevant data sources on GHG emissions with documentation
+        - A datacatalog for

 - **Data exploration reports**
     - Analyse raw data and provide insights